Skip to Content

 Riverside Bourton-on-the-Water is one of the most popular destinations in the Cotswolds.
 It has plenty to see and do, including the Cotswold Motoring Museum, Model Village and Birdland.

 There’s no train station in Bourton so it takes a bit more planning to get there, but when you do you’re within easy reach of many of the Cotswolds’ prettiest spots, particularly if you like walking.
-And staying overnight means you get to see Bourton without the crowds.
+And staying overnight in Bourton means you get to see it without the crowds.

 How to get to Bourton-on-the-Water

-The nearest train station to Bourton-on-the-Water is Moreton-in-Marsh, which is connected by the Pulhams 801 bus (daily) in 30 minutes.
-You can also catch a train to Cheltenham and take the 801 bus in the other direction, which takes 45 minutes to reach Bourton-on-the-Water.
+Bourton-on-the-Water’s closest train station is in Moreton-in-Marsh, and the two are connected by the Pulhams 801 bus (every day) in around 35 minutes.
+You can also catch a train to Cheltenham and take the 801 bus in the other direction, which takes 45 minutes to reach Bourton.

 Places to stay in the Cotswolds without a car – Bourton-on-the-Water